PaulHBartley/mkproj/README.md

 Fine.

 We can call `$ mkproj my-new-python-project` to
-- create a new directory called `my-new-python-project`
+- create a new directory named `my-new-python-project`
 - install a Python virtual environment inside the directory
 - initialize the directory as a Git repository
 - connect the local repository to a remote repository on GitHub